-From touristy malls, to local designer-oriented areas, an art zone to traditional Chinese shops.
+From touristy malls, to local designer-oriented areas, an an art zone to traditional Chinese shops.

 Sanlitun Village 三里屯 – Best Local Designer Boutiques